temporalio/temporal/PROPOSALS.md

-# Proposing Changes to Cadence
+# Proposing Changes to Temporal

 ## Introduction

-The design process for changes to Cadence is modeled on the [proposal process used by the M3 project](https://github.com/m3db/proposal).
+The design process for changes to Temporal is modeled on the [proposal process used by the M3 project](https://github.com/m3db/proposal).

 ## Process